Unregistered trademark: European Union

-In the United States, neither federal nor state registration is required to obtain common law trademark protection, albeit the protection may be limited.
+India

+In Indian trademark law, the first user of an unregistered trademark has priority over a later user who registers the trademark if it can be proven that first use predated trademark registration.
+Registering a trademark gives the owner the exclusive right to use it, unless another entity's prior use can be established.
+Owners of unregistered trademarks can not sue for trademark infringement if another party uses their trademark, although they can seek a passing off remedy.
+In order to do so, the unregistered trademark owner must prove that damage was done to them by another trader taking advantage of the consumer goodwill attached to the trademark.

+Japan

+Japanese trademark law has some protections for well-known unregistered trademarks in specific circumstances.
+Unregistered trademarks which are well-known to consumers and strongly related the original user's goods and services are protected under the Unfair Competition Prevention Law.

+United States

+U.S. Federal law prohibits an unregistered trademark owner gaining any benefit from using the ® with the trademark, which is used for marks registered with the United States Patent and Trademark Office (USPTO).
+Under US trademark law, unregistered trademarks are protected under common law, although they have less protection than registered trademarks.
 In contrast to federal registration, common law trademarks are usually enforceable only within the geographic region or locale where the trademark owner is using it in business.
-When an infringement occurs, an unregistered trademark owner may not be able to sue and collect damages or recover attorneys fees.
+When an infringement occurs, an unregistered trademark owner may not be able to sue and collect damages or recover attorneys fees, unlike registered trademarks.
 In those jurisdictions with limited protection to unregistered trademark owners, a common law trademark owner's remedies may be limited to injunctive relief (a court order for the defendant to cease and desist the infringement).

 An unregistered trademark may receive protection under the federal "Lanham Act" (15 USC § 1125), which includes prohibition against commercial misrepresentation of source or origins of goods.
 Unlike other trademark statutory provisions, a claim under the Lanham Act may permit a party to recover attorneys' fees and costs.